Dr David Nelson

 In addition to research and teaching, I organise colloquia for research students and staff in the Catalysis & Synthesis section.

 I completed a term on the Faculty of Science Resources and Planning Committee (2018-2023).
-I have been a Faculty Education Liason Advisor since March 2020, a role that involves me attending various recruitment events.
+I have been a Faculty Education Liason Advisor since March 2020, a role that involves me representing the university at various recruitment events.
 As of May 2023, I am the Strathclyde UCU branch health and safety representative on the Statutory Advisory Committee on Safety and Occupational Health.

 I have been a member of the Editorial Board of Communications Chemistry since April 2020.
-This a relatively new open access journal that is published by Springer Nature.
+This is an open access journal that is published by Springer Nature, and covers all areas of chemistry.

-I joined the Royal Society of Chemistry Inorganic Reaction Mechanisms Discussion Group comittee in summer 2023.
+I joined the Royal Society of Chemistry Inorganic Reaction Mechanisms Discussion Group comittee in summer 2023, and have been secretary of this group since late 2023.

 Back to staff profile